triitium/BLE_SQLAcquisition/README.md

 Early-stage implementation intended as a BLE-to-SQL proxy.
 Planned improvements:

-- Configurable device names, datapoint sizes, and characteristic types
+- Configurable characteristic types
 - Better error handling with exponential backoff
 - Support for multiple devices and concurrent acquisitions
+- Support for different database systems

 ---